-В ase Information on Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Return of capital 1989-2019 Return on Capital (Rate of return) BoP Reference: 4.1.i Estimate The rate of return is estimated with reference to the following source inputs.
+Base Information 1 Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Return of capital 1989-2021 Return on Capital (Rate of return) BoP Reference: 4.1.i Estimate The rate of return is estimated with reference to the following source inputs.
 Gearing assumption input source: Asset betas adopted by Australian Competition and Consumer Commission (ACCC) and AER since 1998.
-Asset betas identified by TDB and Frontier Cost of debt and risk free rate input source: Reserve Bank of Australia, Indicative Mid Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015 $\frac{\text{Weighted Average Cost of Capital}}{\text{(WACC)}}$ QGP estimates the rate of return as the nominal vanilla WACC.
-This approach estimates the rate of return as the weighted average of opportunity costs assessed across two sources of capital funding: debt and equity. $\frac{WACC^{vanilla}}{VACC^{vanilla}} = \frac{gearing}{VACC^{vanilla}} \times \frac{r_d}{r_e}$ Where $\frac{r_d}{r_e} \text{ is the cost of debt, and } \frac{r_e}{r_e} \text{ is the cost of equity.}$ $\frac{Gearing}{VACC^{vanilla}} = \frac{r_e}{VACC^{vanilla}} \times \frac{r_e}{r_e}$ Where $\frac{r_d}{r_e} \text{ is the cost of equity.}$ $\frac{Gearing}{VACC^{vanilla}} = \frac{r_e}{VACC^{vanilla}} \times \frac{r_e}{r_e}$ Where $\frac{r_d}{r_e} \text{ is the cost of equity.}$ $\frac{Gearing}{VACC^{vanilla}} = \frac{r_e}{VACC^{vanilla}} \times \frac{r_e}{r_e}$ Where $\frac{r_e}{r_e} = \frac{r_e}{VACC^{vanilla}} \times \frac{r_e}{r_e}$ Where $\frac{r_e}{r_e} = \frac{r_e}{VACC^{vanilla}} \times \frac{r_e}{r_e}$ The proportion of debt funding 'gearing' has been sourced based on guidance from previous, current, forecast financial information used in statutory, management and budgeting reporting.} The asset beta that we use is calculated as: Gearing assumption The proportion of debt funding to capital is referred to as 'gearing'.
+Asset betas identified by TDB and Frontier Cost of debt and risk free rate input source: Reserve Bank of Australia, Indicative Mid Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015, Capital Weighted Average Cost of Capital (WACC) QGP estimates the rate of return as the nominal vanilla WACC.
+This approach estimates the rate of return as the weighted average of opportunity costs assessed across two sources of capital funding: debt and equity. $WACC^{vanilla} = gearing \times r_d + (1 - gearing) \times r_e$ Where r_d is the cost of debt, and r_e is the cost of equity.
+Gearing The proportion of debt funding 'gearing' has been sourced based on guidance from previous, current, forecast financial information used in statutory, management and budgeting reporting.
+The asset beta that we use is calculated as: Gearing assumption The proportion of debt funding to capital is referred to as 'gearing'.
 QGP applies an assumption of 50 percent gearing, constant over time.
 The gearing assumption reflects reliance on the regulatory risk assumption but takes into account evidence that the gearing adopted by unregulated businesses is lower than that of regulated businesses.
 Imputation credits assumption QGP assumes the value of imputation credits ('gamma') is equal to zero reflecting SGSPAA